lazycodebaker/watershed-algo/README.md

-Okay, here's a description of the Watershed algorithm, how it's implemented in your C++ code, and an analysis of the provided output image.

----

 **Algorithm Description: The Watershed Algorithm**

 The Watershed algorithm is a classic image segmentation technique inspired by hydrology.
 Imagine the grayscale image as a topographic landscape, where pixel intensity values represent height: